A part of Indiaonline network empowering local businesses

 Kozhikamudhi Elephant Camp

 The elephants were trained and used in Anamalai for timber operations during the earlier period.
-In 1976, the forest authorities started the elephant camp which became a popular tourist attraction for the tourists and leisure lovers.
-The elephant camp had 20 kumki elephants and also they conduct annual celebration of Pongal for the elephants.
-Moreover, the elephant was given banana, sugarcane during the Pongal festival season.
+In 1976, the forest authorities started the elephant camp which became a popular tourist attraction for tourists and leisure lovers.

 Quick Facts